bluzelle/swarmDB/README.md

 So open up a console and get started by downloading boost and building:
 ```
 wget -c http://sourceforge.net/projects/boost/files/boost/1.66.0/boost_1_66_0.tar.bz2/download
-tar -xzvf download
+tar jxvf download
 rm download
 cd boost_1_66_0
 ./bootstrap.sh
 ./b2 toolset=darwin install
 ```

-Feel free to use the "-j" option with b2 to speed things up a bit.
+Feel free to use the "-j N" option with b2 to speed things up a bit -- you would need to determine how many CPU cores are on your machine.
+Basically, if you want to use multiple CPU cores, specify that number here in place of N.

 Now you will have the Boost 1.66.0 libraries installed in